-Income Protection insurance can be expensive compared to life cover.
+Income Protection insurance can be expensive compared to Life Insurance in Birmingham.
 As you are far more likely to be unable to work due to illness than die.
 The monthly benefit continues to be paid out until you return to work unless you have selected the “Budget” version of the policy.
 This typically only pays out for 24 months but is much cheaper.

 The big advantage of Income Protection Insurance is that unlike Critical Illness Cover it pays out for whatever is preventing you from working.
 Unlike Critical Illness which is just a list of specified illnesses.